 The Computational Optimization and Energy Systems Laboratory is interested in solving computational optimization problems in production planning, supply chain management, and energy systems, including lot-sizing, renewable energy integration, energy storage, energy supply chain, and power grid optimization.
 A sample of the lab research projects are as follows:

-- Multi-stage Mixed Integer Programming under Uncertainty: Study reformulations, polyhedral aspects, and algorithms for large-scale multi-stage stochastic and robust integer programs, and its application in production planning.
-Topics include strong formulations and computational complexity analysis for stochastic lot-sizing problems, cutting planes for multi-stage stochastic integer programs, and polyhedral studies for multi-stage robust integer programs.
+- Multi-stage Mixed Integer Programming under Uncertainty: Study reformulations, polyhedral aspects, and algorithms for large-scale multi-stage stochastic and robust integer programs, and its application in electricity energy systems.
+Topics include strong formulations and computational complexity analysis for stochastic unit commitment problems, cutting planes for multi-stage stochastic integer programs, and polyhedral studies for multi-stage robust integer programs.

-CSO is also dedicated to promote optimization under uncertainty as an efficient approach to solve a wide range of real-time decision making problems and stimulate student interest in this area.
+The lab is also dedicated to promoting optimization under uncertainty as an efficient approach to solving a wide range of real-time decision making problems and stimulating student interest in this area.